 Museo del Barro

-Located in the heart of Paraguay’s capital of Asunción, the Museo del Barro aims to represent the “visual expressions of Paraguay and Ibero-America.”
+Located in the heart of Paraguay’s capital of Asunción, the Museo del Barro was created to share the artistic expressions of Paraguay and Ibero-America with the world.
 This Paraguayan art collection began amounting in 1972 and only a few years later construction began on the building that would become the modern-day museum.
 Currently, there are 3,000 paintings, drawings, engravings, installations, and sculptures in the permanent collection.

+Over 1,750 pieces of indigenous Paraguayan art belong to the museum.
 Though you’ll find ancient and contemporary art, the focus is on pre-Columbian and indigenous art, especially ceramics and pottery.
-Over 1,700 pieces of indigenous Paraguayan art belong to the museum.
-These artifacts include vessels, carvings, feather ornaments, fabrics, masks, and baskets.
-Perhaps the most interesting piece of indigenous art is a series of five ceremonial costumes which were once used by the Chamacoco, or Ishir, people.
+These artifacts include vessels, carvings, feather ornaments, fabrics, masks, baskets, and more.
+Perhaps the most interesting piece of indigenous art is a series of five costumes that were once used by the Ishir people for the Debylyby ceremony.

-The Chamacoco are an indigenous ethnic group that live near the Paraguay River in northeast Paraguay.
-Some Chamacoco live in Brazil as well.
+The Chamacoco are an indigenous ethnic group that lives near the Paraguay River in northeast Paraguay.
 In recent years, their culture and language have dwindled under the influence of the outside world.
 In some cases, fewer than 200 speakers of specific dialects exist.
-For most of their history, they were hunter-gatherers.
-Now, their main source of food and income derives from farming.
-Thanks to the Museo del Barro, their culture is preserved for generations to study it.
+Thanks to the Museo del Barro, their culture is preserved for future generations.

 The museum’s collection boasts over 4,000 pieces of handmade pottery and sculpture, most made in the 17th century by the mestizo population.
 Additionally, they have a staggering 300 pre-Columbian pieces from across Latin America.
 It took Carlos Colombino, and a handful of other generous donors, over 25 years to build up this impressive cache!